Coup won't drive car firms from Thailand, but rivals beckon

 Honda said on May 22, hours before the coup, that it had cut output at one plant to 60 percent of capacity.
 It is delaying the start-up of a new plant by up to a year from April 2015, according to company officials in Thailand, but may reconsider if demand picks up.

-Toyota said back in January it could reconsider planned investment of up to 20 billion baht in Thailand or even cut production if political unrest dragged on.
+Toyota said back in January it could reconsider planned investment of up to 20 billion baht ($609 million) in Thailand or even cut production if political unrest dragged on.

 But the Japanese car makers have been in Thailand for decades and have already invested heavily in manufacturing capacity in the country that cannot be easily shifted.